okke-academic/okke-academic.github.io/_pages/about.md

   - /about.html
 ---

 I'm a manager at Meta, Central Applied Science, where my team developes state-of-the-art causal inference methods and market algorithms.
-For an overview of my own technical work (slightly outdated), see this research overview on [challenges in online ad marketplaces](http://okke-academic.github.io/files/challenges_ad_markets.pdf) or my [PhD thesis](http://okke-academic.github.io/files/okke_phd_thesis.pdf).
+For a (slightly outdated) overview of my technical work see this research overview on [challenges in online ad marketplaces](http://okke-academic.github.io/files/challenges_ad_markets.pdf) or my [PhD thesis](http://okke-academic.github.io/files/okke_phd_thesis.pdf).

 ## News